Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms and their orbits

-Since $\pi$ is differentiably locally trivial outside of its singularities, the toric bundle of all translations of the fibers of $\pi$ (also known as the {\bf relative Albanese variety} $\Alb_{\pi}$, with the projection $\tilde{\pi}: \Alb_{\pi}\to X_0$ where $X_0$ is the part of $X$ over which $\pi$ is smooth) is equipped with a natural connection, induced by the Gauss-Manin connection on $R^1\pi_*(\C_M)$.
+Since $\pi$ is differentiably locally trivial over $X_0$, the bundle of all translations of the fibers of $\pi$ is equipped with a natural connection, induced by the Gauss-Manin connection on $R^1\pi_*(\C_M)$.
 Denote by $\Gamma$ its monodromy group.